justpy-org/justpy/docs/README.md

 JustPy supports visualization using [matplotlib](tutorial/matplotlib.md) and [Highcharts](charts_tutorial/introduction.md).

 !> One time only marketing pitch: **Experimenting with JustPy is worth your time.
-It has made me an order of magnitude more productive.
-You will be surprised how little code is required to develop sophisticated web sites**
+You will be surprised how little code is required to develop interactive web sites.**

 Hopefully, JustPy will enable teaching web development in introductory Python courses by reducing the complexity of web development.